hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 ### Task 6 (Optional): Support additional Wi-Fi networks

-TODO-HERE

-There may be multiple  Wi-Fi networks to which you want the Pi to auto-connect when in range.
-For example, when I set up a BirdNET-Pi for someone else, I want it to recognize my home network---during setup, and for quality checking before I send it off!---as well as the network of the home I'm sending it to.
-Perhaps you additionally want to allow your Pi to connect to your phone's hotspot, so that you can take it with you on various outdoor adventures?[^adventure] [^hotspot]
+Want to configure your Pi to connect to additional Wi-Fi networks?
+When I set up a BirdNET-Pi for someone else, I want it to recognize my home network during setup, and for quality checking before I send it off(!), but I also want it to auto-connect to the network of its recipient.
+Similarly, you could configure your Pi to connect to your phone's hotspot, so that you can take it with you on various outdoor adventures.[^adventure] [^hotspot] This is an optional task!

 [^adventure]: Simply replace the wall plug with a portable USB battery pack, and hey presto, off you go!
 [^hotspot]: Note that if your phone's name (and therefore your hotspot name) is anything other than alphanumeric, these instructions may not work.
 Ask me and my phone named `🐙🐙🐙` how I figured this one out, and how long I struggled before giving up. 😅